ncterry1/ai-cookbook/README.md

 *  pip install transformers torch accelerate

 # 6. Configure Your OpenAI Key
-In the project root create a file named .env containing:
+---In the project root create a file named .env containing:
 ### bash
 *  OPENAI_API_KEY="sk-…your key…"
-Ensure your GUI script loads it (you have the python-dotenv import commented—just uncomment those two lines).
+*  ---Ensure your GUI script loads it (you have the python-dotenv import commented—just uncomment those two lines).

 # 7. Prepare Icons
 Make sure your lock_icon.png and hourglass_icon.png live alongside ai_chat_gui_Ubuntu.py.
 The code will automatically load them at runtime for your window icon and “Thinking…” placeholder.